natalieagus/50002/docs/Labs/lab2.md

 If needed, refer back to **Lab 1** for the detailed steps on how to run the Alchitry simulator and connect signals to IO.

+### Important Lucid Operators

+We assume that you have done your due diligence to scan through the [Lucid reference guide](https://alchitry.com/tutorials/lucid-reference) and understand how basic boolean operators (bitwise, reduction, etc) works.
+If not, read this [Appendix](#essential-lucid-operators) first.

 ### Full Adder